mdrhmn/WIF3003-EverGiven/README.md

 ## Introduction

-This is the repository for our team (Ever Givem)'s submission for WIF3003 Group Project for Semester 2, 2020/2021 session.
+This is the repository for our team (Ever Given)'s submission for WIF3003 Group Project for Semester 2, 2020/2021 session.
 The purpose of this assignment is to assess the students’ ability to apply adequate programming skills and use appropriate constructs in the Java language to solve a concurrent problem.

 Team Members:
 1. **Muhammad Rahiman bin Abdulmanab**